uink45/Beacon-Chain-Light-Client-Prototype/README.md

 - .NET Core 5.0 or greater ([Latest version available here](https://dotnet.microsoft.com/en-us/download))
 - Node.js ([Available here](https://nodejs.org/en/download/))
 ### Before Running
 To initialize and sync with the beacon chain, the light client requires a local server to send REST-API requests.
-The server is a modified version of the Lodestar beacon chain client, available for download in the [Light-Client-Server](https://github.com/uink45/Light-Client-Server) repository.
+The server is a modified version of the Lodestar beacon chain client, available to download from the [Light-Client-Server](https://github.com/uink45/Light-Client-Server) repository.
 Enter the following commands in the command prompt to initilialise the server:

 ```
 yarn install